Polynomial-Time Algorithms for Counting and Sampling Markov Equivalent DAGs with Applications: The Clique-Picking Algorithm

 \end{proposition}

-For now, the important thing is that evaluating this formula is surprisingly simple.
+Crucially, evaluating this formula can be done efficiently.
 As implementation, we give Algorithm~\ref{alg:cliquepicking}, which utilizes memoization to avoid recomputations.
-Traversing the clique tree with a BFS allows for an easy computation of $\mathrm{FP}$.
+Traversing the clique tree with a BFS allows for a straightforward computation of $\mathrm{FP}$.

 \begin{theorem} For an input UCCG $G$, Algorithm~\ref{alg:cliquepicking} returns the number of AMOs of $G$. \end{theorem}